 We enjoyed these little squares or bites or whatever you want to call them while still warm this time but they’re good even for a couple of days easily if kept in the fridge and.... if they last of course ;-).

 I made this gluten free almond cacao sublime dessert before with other fresh fruits like apricots, peaches or apples but never with sour cherries from the jam.
 This was the first time.

-My mum gave me a jar of sour cherries jam so I used some of these.
+My mum gave me a jar of sour cherries preserve or jam so I used some of these.
 I love anything with sour cherry but sour cherry jam always reminds me of pancakes.
-It’s the pancakes jam ever since I was a kid.
+It’s the jam for pancakes ever since I was a kid.

 They were a little sweeter than my general taste and how I personally like my dessert but children and hubby found them perfect and I’ve got to trust them.

 I know, I am a little weird when it comes to desserts and I never like them too sweet but what is too sweet for me is nowhere near too sweet for the rest of the world.

 Weird, I know so I always have to listen to them, they’re my best judges.
 I was going to decrease or even to take out the icing sugar to just leave the honey but I was told not to!
 I assume the cherries being from the jam have added that extra sweetness but I know for a fact that this made with fresh cherries or any fruits it is not too sweet at all, it’s just perfect for my weird tastebuds.